 02. Demonstrate Competence.
 (7-1-24)

 a.
-All professional applicators must pass the Applicator Core Competency exam in addition to any other category.
-Professional applicators may only, make pesticide recommendations, or make pesticide applications for any purpose for which they have demonstrated competence.
+All professional applicators must pass the Applicator Core Competency exam or competency training in addition to any other category.
+Professional applicators may only make pesticide recommendations, or make pesticide applications for any purpose for which they have demonstrated competence.
 Competence is demonstrated by passing Department examinations and becoming licensed in categories described in Subsection 100.04.
 (7-1-25)

 b.
+In addition to written examination requirements for determining competency for Applicator Core Competency, the ISDA or authorized agent, may employ additional methods for determining competency such as performance testing.

+c.
 An applicant will demonstrate core competency in all standards outlined in 40 CFR 171.103(c).

 (7-1-24)